calvinalkan/better-wordpress-hooks/README.md

         }

-	// If we make it this far, only here do we hit the Wordpress Plugin API. return $this->hook_api->applyFilter( $event, $payload );
+	// If we make it this far, only here do we hit the WordPress Plugin API. return $this->hook_api->applyFilter( $event, $payload );

 }
 ````

-As the code example demonstrates the Wordpress Plugin API is used, but through the layer of abstraction BetterWpHooks is
-able to introduce most of its before we actually hit the Plugin API.
+Like the example demonstrates, the WordPress Plugin API is used, but through the layer of abstraction, BetterWpHooks can introduce most of its before we hit the Plugin API.
 We also might never hit
 it [if conditions are not met](#conditional-event-dispatching)

 If all conditions were to pass, the following method call: